 Towards a definition

 Ask five people to define configuration management and you’ll likely get six answers.
 In my experience, developers will likely talk about the software itself, and the ability to replicate a software environment in one step.
-Project managers tend to care about work products and
+Project managers tend to care about work products and requirements traceability.
+IT managers and sysadmins expect the term to include the network layer, versions of the installed databases and operating systems, the IP address and availability of the physical servers, and so on.

 That means that "configuration management" is a context-specific term.
 Consider an organization that sells insurance policies and needs to configure benefits for each group.
 For that company, configuration management might mean managing the configuration of the employer-groups.
 This has nothing to do with software!
 In the same vein, an automotive manufacturer might manage the configuration of automotive parts, or the blueprint diagrams of the parts checked into a document-control system.